-19. Loyola University Absence Policy for Students in Co-Curricular Activities (including ROTC): Students missing classes while representing Loyola University Chicago in an official capacity (e.g. intercollegiate athletics, debate team, model government organization) shall be allowed by the faculty member of record to make up any assignments and receive any notes or other written information distributed in the missed class.
+20. Loyola University Absence Policy for Students in Co-Curricular Activities (including ROTC) Students missing classes while representing Loyola University Chicago in an official capacity (e.g. intercollegiate athletics, debate team, model government organization) shall be allowed by the faculty member of record to make up any assignments and to receive notes or other written information distributed in the missed classes.